ozpaulb/tzumi_utils/tz_upload/README.md

 ## example upload console output

-Here's the console output from the **Updateserver** app while uploading a simple installer .tgz file (one that just outputs "This is install.sh" to the console)
+Here's the console output from **/app/Updateserver** app while uploading a simple installer .tgz file (one that just outputs "This is install.sh" to the console)

 1970-01-01-00-02-159: listening...